PX4/PX4-user_guide/en/peripherals/remote_id.md

 ## PX4 Configuration

-### Port Configuration
+### MAVLink Port Configuration

-Remote ID hardware is configured in the same way as any other [MAVLink Peripheral](../peripherals/mavlink_peripherals.md).
+Remote ID hardware connected to a serial port is configured in the same way as any other [MAVLink Peripheral](../peripherals/mavlink_peripherals.md).

 Assuming you have connected the device to the `TELEM2` port, [set the parameters](../advanced_config/parameters.md) as shown: